 The Company has executed service concession arrangements to design, build, upgrade, finance, operate and maintain, under public private partnerships, wastewater treatment facilities with the City of Regina and water and wastewater treatment facilities with Her Majesty the Queen in Right of Alberta for Kananaskis Village.
-The consideration under the service concession arrangements constitute rights to financial assets and have been classified as financial assets and recorded as a long-term receivable under other financial assets.
-The significant terms of the arrangement are summarized below:
+The consideration under the service concession arrangements constitute rights to financial assets and have been classified as financial assets and recorded as a long-term receivable.
+The significant terms of the arrangements are summarized below: